 What molecular and cellular mechanisms regulate the formation and function of synaptic connections in the cerebral cortex?

-What are the general principles that govern the connectivity of projection neurons and interneurons within cortical circuits?
+What are the developmental and synaptic principles that govern the connectivity of diverse cell types in cortical circuits?

 What signaling pathways are affected in neurodevelopmental disorders, and how are they associated with altered cortical connectivity?